saulocantanhede/tfgreek2/docs/features/framespec.md

 ## Feature description

-Reference to the [id](id.md#start) of subject, object or idirect object.

-This feature is populated for most verbs (24690 out of 24767), with the addition of a small number of references for other wordtypes.
-It's functional equivalent edge feature is [frame](frame.md#start).
+The `framespec` feature provides references to the [id](id.md#start) of the subject, object, or indirect object.
+This feature is populated primarily for verbs (24690 out of 24767 occurrences), with a few references for other word types.
+Its functional equivalent edge feature is [frame](frame.md#start).
 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Feature values